LunarWatcher/se-data-dump-transformer/README.md

 - `json`
 - `sqlite`
-  - Note: All data related to a site is merged into a single database
+  - Note: All data related to a site is merged into a single database.
+This results in some really fucking big SQLite files on big sites, with Stack Overflow's SQLite file being in excess of 200GB

 ## Language rationale